mangohead12/PatrickFPortfolio/_projects/robot_arm.md

-For the End Effector, we planned to use servos for actuation and a small vacuum motor for gripping.
+For the end effector, we planned to use servos for actuation and a small vacuum motor for gripping.
 Servos were selected to reduce workload by eliminating the need for PID tuning and additional hardware.

 Below is the rough schematic we followed for the electronics layout: